Estimation of a multivariate von Mises distribution for contaminated torus data: Empirical applications

 \subsection{TIM8 protein torsion angles}

-We consider a bivariate example, concerning $n=490$ backbone torsion angle pairs $(\phi, \psi)$ for the protein 8TIM.
-Data are available from the {\tt R} package {\tt BAMBI} \citep{bambi}.
-The data exhibit a multi-modal clustered constellation.
+The 8TIM data set from the \texttt{R} package \texttt{BAMBI} \citep{bambi} consists of $n=490$ backbone torsion angle pairs $(\phi, \psi)$ for the protein 8TIM.
+The data exhibit a multimodal, clustered structure.
 Maximum likelihood estimation is not able to unveil such structures.
-In contrasts, the WLE analysis, based on a SCHI RAF function (here $k^*=1$), gives strong indication of the presence of several clusters, otherwise undetectable, through the inspection of the weights, which are plotted in Figure \ref{fig:5}.
-The empirical down-weighting level is 0.48, meaning that about half of the data pertain to different random mechanisms.
+In contrasts, the WLE analysis, based on a GKL RAF function (here $k^*=25$), provides strong evidence of the presence of several otherwise undetectable clusters, revealed through the inspection of the weights, which are shown in the right panel of Figure~\ref{fig:5}.
+The empirical downweighting level is about $0.6$, meaning that more than half of the data pertain to different random mechanisms.
+Initialization is based on an oversmoothed kernel density on the torus.
+The left panel of Figure~\ref{fig:5} displays the monitoring plot of the weights as the bandwidth concentration parameter varies.
+The trajectories describe a smooth transition from a non-robust to a robust fit as the concentration grows.
+We notice that many trajectories decline as we move to the right of the plot, meaning that the corresponding observations exhibited some deviations from the model that were to be taken properly into account.
 Actually, the fitted model density by WLE is mainly concentrated over one group of angles, as shown in the left panel of Figure \ref{fig:6}.
 The reader is pointed to \cite{agostinelli2024weighted} for a similar result under different model assumptions.
 The right panel of Figure \ref{fig:6} displays the maximum likelihood fitted model.
 The contour density lines are meant to be wrapped onto a torus: one should topologically glue both pairs of opposite edges together with no twists, hence obtaining the torus $\mathbb{T}^2$.
-As it is shown in Table \ref{tab:1} there is a substantial difference between the parameter estimates according to the two models, especially in the dependence structure.
+As it is shown in Table \ref{tab:1} there is a substantial difference between the parameter estimates according to the two estimated models, especially in the dependence structure, that is summarized by the parameters $k_1, k_2$, and $\lambda$.